habibcomsats/NVFlare/docs/programming_guide/system_architecture.rst

 Spec-based Programming for System Service Objects
 =================================================
-NVIDIA FLARE 2.1.0 needs additional services to implement the HA feature: storage, overseer, job definition management, etc. There are many ways to implement such services.
+[BLINDED] FLARE 2.1.0 needs additional services to implement the HA feature: storage, overseer, job definition management, etc. There are many ways to implement such services.
 For example, storage could be implemented with a file system, AWS S3, or some database technologies.
 Similarly, job definition management could be done with simple file reading or a sophisticated solution with a database or search engine.

-To allow any of these solutions in NVIDIA FLARE, we take a spec-based approach for such objects.
+To allow any of these solutions in [BLINDED] FLARE, we take a spec-based approach for such objects.
 Each such service will provide an interface definition (the spec), and all implementations must follow the spec.
 The spec defines the required behaviors for the implementation.
 At the same time, we provide some implementations that follow these specs.